MUX Modular is a flexible and powerful modular synth and effect plugin.

 If you want to keep things simple, just stay at the Front Panel and use the presets in the library and tweak the front panel parameters as you like

 Most important thing to know is that you need an input and an output.
-Then in between these you can connect whatever modules you like, including VST plug-ins.
+Then in between these you can connect whatever modules you like, including VST / CLAP plugins.

-This means that you can make MUX patches which combine several of your VST plug-ins in an original way, assign meta-parameters to specific VST parameters, and you can save this patch into your user library.
+This means that you can make MUX patches which combine several of your plugins in an original way, assign meta-parameters to specific plugin parameters, and you can save this patch into your user library.

 Each MUX patch has 32 meta-parameters.

 A single meta-parameter can control one or more parameters of the modules used in that MUX patch, each sub-parameter with its own specific range.